Birmingham’s New Approach to

 Another main function of your assessment is to establish the underlying cause of the sciatica.
 Once the true underlying cause has been established, we can then draw up a rehabilitation program will be able to deliver you long-term relief rather than purely treating the superficial symptoms.**

-Treatment of sciatica will focus on removing the compression or irritation of your nerve at the appropriate point.
+Treatment of sciatica will focus on removing the compression or irritation of your nerve at the appropriate point to give sciatic relief and reduce back spasms.
 This can normally be done by simple stretches and exercises as part of a corrective exercise rehabilitation program which has the added benefit of allowing you to remain active whilst conquering this most unnecessary of ailments.

 ** Disclaimer: Results may vary from one person to another.